InfoPhilicWordPress3 easy ways to edit your .htaccess file for WordPress

 Conclusion

-So, these are the best three ways to edit .htaccess file on your web server.
-I repeat, don’t forget to make a backup of current .htaccess file before you make any changes in it.
+These are the best three ways to edit the .htaccess file on your web server.
+Remember to make a backup of the current .htaccess file before you make any changes to it.

 Continue to the category